Navigation auf uzh.ch

 Trains versus planes (PDF, 166 KB)

 Within the framework of the SEMP, based on the call for projects 2021, financial aid is now available to students who choose to travel to and from their destination using a means of transport generating lower CO2 emissions than the plane.
-You will receive a 100 CHF top-up at the end of your stay if you are able to submit proof of travel by train, bus or bike (e.g. copy of the original travel ticket/s).
+You will receive a 100 CHF grant if you are able to submit proof of travel by train, bus or bike (e.g. copy of the original travel ticket/s).
+The grant of CHF 100 is paid in accordance to the rules set out by the University of Zurich.